amos1969/pandas-for-teachers/README.md

 Part 2: Clean data you get from elsewhere
 Part 3: Display diagrams for your data manually
 Part 4: Display diagrams automagically
+Part 5: Use a different library to create interactive diagrams
 Part 5: What can you make?